 A new way to train your dog!
 With goal-based self-contained lessons, you can jump into a class at any time and not miss ANYTHING.
-Each week’s activities are built around problem solving a real-life situation—like polite behavior around guests or a successful neighborhood walk or part outing—keeping you engaged and makes learning basic manners a blast.
+Each week’s activities are built around problem-solving a real-life situation—like polite behavior around guests or a successful neighborhood walk or part outing—keeping you engaged and making learning basic manners a blast.

 What To Expect

 This class is based on life-long goals for students.
 The class is intended to help students:

 Build effective relationships with their dogs based on effective interspecies communication, thus: increasing the bonds between owners and their dogs; avoiding the rise of unwanted behaviors and the use of punishment due to human misunderstanding of the needs, desires, and intentions of dogs; avoiding the risk or reinforcement of unwanted behaviors due to poor human to dog communication

 Choose a positive, problem-solving approach when faced with new challenges or situations over their dog’s lifetime